angelina-zhang/angelina-zhang.github.io/_projects/tissue-box/index.md

 ---

 ## Goals:
-The concept of a fortune cookie tissue box emerged during a brainstorming session with my roommate  I chose to incorporate a takeout box and fortune cookies, two Americanized symbols of Chinese Culture and I resonate with this feeling of existing in this in-between space that integraates western and asian culture, which I waned this product to express in a playful yet personal way.
+The concept of a fortune cookie tissue box emerged during a conversation with my roommate about elevating the experience of dealing with runny noses.
+I decided to combine the imagery of a takeout box and fortune cookies, two Americanized symbols of Chinese culture, to reflect my own experience of existing in the intersection of Western and Asian cultures.
+I wanted this product to express that blend in a playful yet personal way."

 ---